Henrymenez/InventoryManager.MVC/README.md

             Password - 6789012345`

 ### Side Note: After User Auth i was unable to pass userId around because i am still working on implimenting identity so if you use any other user to login that is not user ID 1 (Naruto), like you created a new user or want to use user 2.
-Go to the ProductController Index action and change the id from 1 to the userID you want to use.
+Go to the ProductController Index action and change the id from 1 to the userID you want to use and build.
 # THANK YOU